JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 - The game would not run entirely, this was fixed because the game() function was not being called.
 - The images would not load correctly when selected, this was because the value attached did not match the selection. i fixed this by adding a decideWinner() function that called two arguments, this.textContent & computerPicks variables.
 - When the User's game finishes and they are greeted with the game over screen, by clicking one of the rules or game section would not reset the lives/score and the counter would keep going on both into the minus for lives.
 This would bypass the resetting of the game, so i added the reset variables to both of these and once either of the two nav options are clicked, they will now reset the game.
+- When rendering view sizes, i encountered bugs where buttons would not 'click' in certain resolutions, for this fix, i had to strip the CSS down and find out what was causing it, when i realised it was based on the values of the CSS itself, i had to delete and re-do the CSS.

 ### Some were not fixed, and rather i had a workaround for them:
-- When rendered to different sizes, the page h2 will sometimes bug through the nav bar, i amended the different sizes based on width and height and tried to accomodate all of the sizes with extra padding so it does not do this.
-- When displayed on certain viewport widths, the footer will have a gap, it is hard to determine whether this will truly occur as i have seen on two different devices the viewport for a certain device and both show differently.
+- When the user intentionall spams a selection in order to try to break the game, the value can go below 0.
+As a shortfix, the game will reset on -1. but if it it spammed fast enough it may break the game. i tested this multiple times and found it broke the game around every 1 in 30-40 tries.

 ## Validator testing
 ### HTML